DataBassGit/AssistAF/Readme.md

 ## Overview

-- **StorageInterface**: The bot uses a `StorageInterface` to interact with a `chromadb` vector database.
+- **Memory**: The bot uses a `StorageInterface` to interact with a `chromadb` vector database.
 This is used for both storing chat history and retrieving it.

 - **Chatbot Class**: This is the primary class.
 It consists of several agents and methods to process the chat.

-- **UI Class**: Wrapper for the discord client.
+- **UI Utility**: Wrapper for the discord client.
 Handles sending and receiving messages and populating channel ids.

+- **Parsers**: This is a collection of tools for cleaning up and formatting prompts and table names, as well as for parsing the responses of the different bots.

+- **Journal**: This utility handles writing the journals.
+It is a two prompt process that occurs every 100 messages.
+(Can be edited in memory.py)

 ## Agents Interaction